loyhongshenggg/loyhongshenggg/README.md

 ## *Hello There!* 😊

-I'm currently a Penultimate Computer Science Student at NUS and a software engineer who loves working on new projects and picking up new things! 💻☕
+I'm currently a Final Year Computer Science Student at NUS and a software engineer who loves working on new projects and picking up new things! 💻☕

 ### Here's what I'm currently working on: